leoliveirasc/MultiEnvGS-Demo/README.md

 `mmesCV(dados, G = NULL, W = NULL, CV = NULL, fold.n = 5, looEnv = TRUE, covGE = FALSE)`

 - `dados`: phenotypic data frame containing 'gid' (genotype) and 'env' (environment) columns.
 - `G`: genomic additive relationship matrix.
+If `NULL`, the identity matrix is used.
 - `W`: environmental similarity matrix.
+If `NULL`, the identity matrix is used.
 - `CV`: cross-validation scheme identifier (e.g., '0', '1', '2', '00').
 - `fold.n`: number of folds (partitions) for CV.
 Default is 5.
 - `looEnv`: for CV = '00' only; indicates whether leave-one-out cross-validation is applied specifically to environments, while genotypes are partitioned separately into folds defined by fold.n.